Inheritance Law

 5. Protection of Reserved Share

-Steps of Recognition Lawsuit
+Steps of the Recognition Lawsuit

 Step 1: Preparing Documents

-Documents to be submitted for recognition lawsuit:
+The documents to be submitted for the recognition lawsuit include:

-- Original or certified copy of will,
+- Original or certified copy of the will,

 - Apostille or consular attestation,